-The following table quantifies the amount of cash payments and the value of any equity acceleration our Named Executive Officers would have received in connection with certain terminations of employment as if such termination of employment had occurred on December 31, 2021.
-No benefits are payable pursuant to our Severance Plan in the event of a Named Executive Officer's retirement or voluntary resignation (other than for Good Reason, as described above).
+The following table quantifies the amount of cash payments, continued health benefits, and the value of any equity acceleration our eligible Named Executive Officers would have received in connection with certain terminations of employment as if such termination of employment had occurred on December 31, 2022 and in the case of Messrs.
+Beals, Feijoo and Dean, did receive, in connection with their termination in 2022.